-Added to the food aspect, we live with big stress, which is inflammation’s second best mate.
+Added to the food aspect of inflammation, we live with big stress, which is inflammation’s second best mate.
 Don’t get me wrong, a bit of inflammation is a good thing in acute situations like if you cut yourself, and it helps to protect the body from invaders and promotes healing.
 But we tend to live in a state of constant (chronic) inflammation caused by poor food choices, inactivity, lack of sleep, and pranged-up lifestyles.

 It’s not just inflammation either.
 Omega-3 fat, that we eat so little of, plays a significant role in a number of the body’s processes and its structure.